Simhyeon/gdmarp/README.md

 |- inc
 |- res
 |- css
     |- layout.css
     |- table.css
 |- build
 |- m4_ext
     |- csvToMd.awk
     |- rmNewLines.awk
 |- index.md
 ```

-It is okay to not 'init' a directory you want to, however there are several fixed rules.
+It is okay to not 'init' a directory, however there are several fixed rules.

 - Main file should be called **'index.md'**
 - Files you want to include should in located in directory named **'inc'**